AdobeDocs/experience-manager-screens.en/help/user-guide/installing-screens-player.md

 ### Additional Resources {#additional-resources}

-Refer to the following topics for an in-depth information:
+See the following topics for an in-depth information:

 * To download Android Player, visit **Google Play**.
-To learn about implementing Android Watchdog, refer to [Implementing Android player](implementing-android-player.md).
+To learn about implementing Android Watchdog, see [Implementing Android player](implementing-android-player.md).

-* To implement Chrome OS Player, refer to [Chrome Management Console](implementing-chrome-os-player.md) for more information.
+* To implement Chrome OS Player, see [Chrome Management Console](implementing-chrome-os-player.md) for more information.

-* To configure AEM Screens Windows player, refer to [Implementing Windows Player](implementing-windows-player.md).
+* To configure AEM Screens Windows player, see [Implementing Windows Player](implementing-windows-player.md).